 The Mekong Delta is a water world.
 Water permeates the place.
 It falls from the sky, it drips through thatch roofs, it spills through canals, it hides in stagnate pools, it sloshes around in rice paddies, and it flows through the many branches of the mighty Mekong River.
 The absence of dry land, especially during the monsoon season, forces people to take to their boats.

-Sampans are ideal watercraft for moving across the delta.
-The vessels are two- or three-feet wide, ten- or fifteen-feet long, and draw only inches of water.
-Their sleek, buoyant design allows them to slide atop shallow, marshy bogs, slip through narrow ditches, and push steadily upstream against the weight of the Mekong.
-Delta residents employ sampans to carry every imaginable cargo, from pot-bellied pigs to bok choy.
+The sampan is an ideal watercraft for moving across the delta.
+The vessel is normally two or three feet wide, ten or fifteen feet long, and draws only inches of water.
+Its sleek, buoyant design allows it to slide atop shallow, marshy bogs, slip through narrow ditches, and push steadily upstream against the weight of the Mekong.
+Delta residents employ the sampan to carry every imaginable cargo, from pot-bellied pigs to bok choy.

-River galleys, also known as keelboats, are the largest vessels to ply the waters of the Mekong Delta.
-In the nineteenth century, French colonists introduced keelboats to Indochina.
+The river galley, also known as the keelboat, is one of the largest vessels to ply the waters of the Mekong Delta.
+In the nineteenth century, French colonists introduced the keelboat to Indochina.
 The vessel is a superb adaptation to a diverse waterscape.
-Galleys are relatively narrow and short, approximately ten- or fifteen-wide and thirty- or forty-feet long.
-Most draw between three and six feet of water.
-These dimensions allow river galleys to easily manuever in and out of constricted canals and small local harbors.
-The vessel’s gently-rounded hull enables it to float over shoals and to navigate canals, even during the low-water season.
+The average river galley is relatively narrow and short, approximately ten or fifteen feet wide and thirty or forty feet long.
+Most of them draw between three and six feet of water.
+These dimensions allow the river galley to easily manuever in and out of constricted canals and small local harbors.
+Additionally, the vessel’s gently-rounded hull enables it to float over shoals and to navigate canals, even during the low-water season.
 Today, most Vietnamese keelboats are motorized.
-But when the galley’s motor fails (not an uncommon occurrence in Vietnam) or when the vessel enters shallow water, the boats are propelled forward by crews pulling on ropes, pushing poles, or swinging oars.
+But when a galley’s motor fails (not an uncommon occurrence in Vietnam) or when a vessel enters shallow water, the boat is propelled forward by a crew pulling on ropes, pushing poles, or swinging oars.
 The river galley is the delta’s heavy-lifter.
 It carries the region’s rice to market.

 Before the nineteenth century, the delta was a massive swamp that served as a refuge for bandits and the Cambodians displaced by the southward advance of the Vietnamese.
-But in the 1800’s, the French remade the delta into an agricultural breadbasket.
-Corvee labourers, overseen by colonial engineers, transformed the region.
+But in the 1800s, the French remade the delta into an agricultural breadbasket.
+Corvee laborers, overseen by colonial engineers, transformed the region.
 Dragooned Vietnamese and Cambodian men dug canals and ditches through the delta’s mangrove forests and mud.
-By the turn of the twentieth century, a total of 4,000 kilometers of canals crisscrossed the area.
+By the turn of the twentieth century, a total of 4,000 kilometers of canals crisscrossed the delta.

 The canals accomplished three things: 1) they drained 4.3 million acres of land and opened those acres to agricultural production; 2) they provided delta farmers with a means of sending their produce to market, and; 3) the muck piled up next to the canals during their excavation offered settlers dry village sites.
 Eventually, the delta filled with Vietnamese peasants – the majority of whom rented a couple of acres of alluvium at usurious rates.